How To Speed Up WordPress Easy Steps post will help you improve the speed and performance of your website or blog.

 Step 8 ) I am sure most of you will be sharing your information with some of the most popular social medias out there like Facebook, Twitter, Linkedin, Google Plus, Youtube and much more.
-Lately I am using the following plugin Social Media Feather.
+The following URL Social Plugins is a list of social sharing plugins I recommend.

 Step 1 ) Does your website follow Google rules?
 If you don’t know and would like to check you can use this great website varvy by Patrix Sexton.